8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 [Toy Review] Arosum Vibratwin Strapless Strap-On & Kegelator Kegel Exerciser

-Arosum, who both sponsored this double review and recently came on board as a site sponsor, is a rare beast in this industry: a sex toy retailer that does not use gendered language in its marketing.
+Arosum, who both sponsored this strapless strap on dildo and kegel exerciser double review and recently came on board as a site sponsor, is a rare beast in this industry: a sex toy retailer that does not use gendered language in its marketing.
 You won’t find Arosum toys grouped into limiting and cissexist categories such as “for women” and “for men.”
 Instead, toys are categorised by type and body part.

 This is such an easy change to make if you want to make your sex toy marketing more inclusive, and yet so many retailers fail.

-Arosum kindly send me the Vibratwin Strapless Strap-On and the Kegelator Vibrating Kegel Balls to review.
+Arosum kindly send me the Vibratwin strapless strap on vibrating dildo and the Kegelator vibrating kegel balls to review.

 Arosum Vibratwin strapless strap-on vibrator